 As a data-driven organization, MSFHR closely reviews its programs to assess trends and impact, including how many people are applying and succeeding, and who.
 Our ongoing analyses of our larger, salary award programs (Scholar, Research Trainee, Health Professional-Investigator) demonstrate men and women have historically experienced comparable success rates.
 However, three years of I2C data show consistent gender differences, with more male applicants both applying for the award and also receiving a disproportionately higher number of awards.
 While this data may be reflective of well-documented systemic gender equity concerns in the technology and commercialization sectors, MSFHR is committed to fostering and building capacity for BC’s female innovators, and is providing additional funding to support female applicants.

 To ensure an appropriate number of I2C awards are available for the anticipated number of applications submitted, and to address gender equity in this competition, MSFHR is doubling the base funding envelope of awards from a minimum of three to six for the 2020 competition.
 Increasing the approved number of awards allows us to still maintain a success rate of ~20% while better supporting female innovators who score above the quality line, but below the previous funding line.
-As always, all applications to the I2C Program undertake rigorous review, peer review, and are adjudicated based on excellence.
+As always, all applications to the I2C Program undergo rigorous peer review, and are adjudicated based on excellence.

 MSFHR is also calling upon our academic and health partners to support and encourage more female innovators to apply for the 2020 I2C award, and potential partners who may also be interested in fostering BC innovators through co-funding an I2C award.